Graph Masked Autoencoders with Transformers: Conclusion

 \section{Conclusion}

-In this paper, we present a novel self-supervised graph representation model named Graph Masked Autoencoders (GMAE) based on graph transformers.
-It masks a large portion of the nodes in a graph and reconstruct the features of those masked nodes.
-When serving as a pre-training tool, it can significantly boost the performance of graph transformers.
-It also has state-of-the-art performance when evaluated under the self-supervised linear evaluation protocol.
-With the masking mechanism and asymmetric encoder-decoder design, the memory consumption of GMAE is largely reduced compared with conventional graph transformers, and can in turn be used to train large graphs and deep transformers.
+In this paper, we present a novel self-supervised graph representation model named Graph Masked Autoencoders (GMAEs) based on transformers.
+It masks a large portion of the nodes in a graph and reconstructs the features of those masked nodes.
+It has state-of-the-art performance when evaluated under the commonly used self-supervised downstream evaluation protocols on both the graph classification task and the node classification task.
+When serving as a pre-training tool, it can help simplify the training process of graph transformers, while achieving comparable performance compared with training in an end-to-end manner.
+With the masking mechanism and asymmetric encoder-decoder design, the memory consumption of GMAE is largely reduced compared with conventional graph transformers, and can therefore be used to train large graphs and deep transformers.